mytechnotalent/dc540-0x00007/README.md

 Spud: "Really?!
 That's great, but I think it's too late...
 Here look at this"<br>

-News clipping: "HEADLINES: Just in, a new group of nations begins vote during NATO assembly for the dismemberment of NATO and creation of new allience"<br>
+News clipping: "HEADLINES: Just in, a new group of nations begins vote during NATO assembly for the dismemberment of NATO and creation of new allience."<br>

 P4r4d0x: "Oh god!
 We might be too late..."<br>